 Tempeh is completely optional in this dish, but it’s a great protein boost and super easy to prepare and marinate.
 Simply make a batch of Easy Homemade Teriyaki Sauce, cut the tempeh into bite-sized pieces, and combine them in a bowl.
 Stir to coat the tempeh, then set aside to marinate while you prepare the rest of the vegetables.
 (If not using tempeh, simply omit and prepare the sauce as usual.)

-How To Make Your Own Vegetable Stir Fry
+How To Make Your Own Teriyaki Stir Fry

 This recipe is super versatile with your own favorite veggies.
 Simply use about 8 cups diced/chopped fresh veggies in place of the ones listed in the recipe below.
 (Or closer to 9-10 cups if not including the tempeh.)
 Plus you can serve this stir fry as is, or paired with brown rice, quinoa, noodles, or even some Savory Baked Tofu.
 Cashews or peanuts are also a wonderful addition before serving (especially if you omit the tempeh!)
 Hope you enjoy as much as we do.